What is the Employment Rights Bill 2024?

 Employers have all kinds of legal responsibilities relating to their staff and workplace.
 One wrong move and you could end up causing serious legal complications for yourself and the overall business.

 Peninsula is here to provide expert advice on the new Employment Rights Bill.
-We also offer 24-hour HR advice – ready to help you keep compliant whilst building business progression and success.
+We also offer 24-hour HR advice – keeping your business compliant with new laws and minimising any impacts on your growth and success.

 Want to find out more?
 Contact us on 0800 028 2420 and book a free consultation with an HR consultant today.